GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 The "one more thing" in this theory is that Ryan was skilled at identifying manipulation, pathology, and inconsistency in other people, but less able to metabolize his own contradictions.
 By late January, he was no longer only the helper.
 He was the person being chased, worried about, fed, checked on, confronted, and possibly seen as failing.
 Returning Olivia's Christmas present may fit this frame: not merely sadness, but shame, unworthiness, or an attempt to remove a relational debt.

-This theory explains the January 10 message deletion, the absence of recovered apology language, the defensive counter-accusation pattern from 2022, the different stories told to different audiences, and the late-stage minimization to Brad and John.
+This theory explains the January 10 message deletion, the absence of a recovered sustained apology or repair document, the defensive counter-accusation pattern from 2022, the different stories told to different audiences, and the late-stage minimization to Brad and John.
 It also fits the family/home theme of chronic unfinishedness: unresolved things could remain unresolved until they became part of the structure.

 What this theory does not fully explain is why shame would culminate in suicide at that specific time rather than earlier, or why Ryan still engaged in practical future planning around bowling and dinner.
 It also risks over-interpreting character patterns as motive.
 The safer conclusion is narrower: shame and self-image conflict may have made it harder for Ryan to disclose the true severity of his condition or accept help once he was deteriorating.